SalesforceLabs/QuotaEdit/README.md

   - Full read/write to subordinate quotas only for those with Manage Quotas perm
   - Read only for subordinate quotas for those without the Manage Quotas perm

+* Version 1.5 is adapted for the Spring '14 release.
+It supports editing multiple Forecast Types, if you have more than one defined.

 * For orgs with quarterly forecasts, a help message explains how to enter them in the monthly view.